survivejs/webpack-book/manuscript/building_with_webpack/06_separating_css.md

         + 2 hidden modules
 ```

-As you can see, `style.e6624bc802ded7753823.css` grew from 82 bytes to 16.7 kB as it should have.
+As you can see, `style.e6624bc802ded7753823.css` reduced from 82 bytes to 16.7 kB as it should have.
 Also the hash changed because the file contents changed as well.

 In order to give purifycss a chance to work and not eliminate whole PureCSS, we'll need to refer to it from our code.
 Add a `className` to our demo component like this: